agda/agda2hs/docs/source/tutorials.md

 ```
 Here is a helper method for the inductive hypothesis.
 Notice that where in the predicate syntax we were able to pattern-match on the different constructor, when working with a function, the only way to narrow down to different cases is to pattern match on the possible values of the function output.
 The [`with ... in` syntax](https://agda.readthedocs.io/en/latest/language/with-abstraction.html) can be used in such cases.
 In the first useage of the syntax, the output of the function is needed to be applied in the proof, so it needs to be saved *in* a value to be accessed in the context.
 This is what applying `in h₂` achieves.
 In the second usage, Agda manages to simplify the necessary arguments automatically, so it is not necessary to add the assertion to the syntax.

-The `absurd₁` function can be applied to the `magic` function to resolve the internal contradiction. `magic` lives in `Haskell.Prim` which also needs to be imported.
+The applied `absurd₁` function can be given as input argument to the `magic` function to resolve the internal contradiction. `magic` lives in `Haskell.Prim` which also needs to be imported.

 ```agda
 --recursion helper
 postulate
    theorem₂helper : ⦃ iOrdA : Ord a ⦄ (xs : List a) → (IsTrue (isAscending xs)) → IsAscending₂ xs
 ```
+(function-example)=

 The last element is a definition of the same type as the actual proof.
 This was incidentally necessary as the termination check did not recognize that it is being applied to a recursive case.
 [Postulates](https://agda.readthedocs.io/en/latest/language/postulates.html) are in general a bad practice.

 ```agda